Goo Hara: Petition to revise inheritance law and the Goo Hara Act

 Goo Hara's elder brother, Goo Ho-in, after being contacted by their estranged mother for a share of Goo Hara's inheritance, started a petition to revise South Korea's inheritance law to prevent a parent from claiming inheritance if they had neglected their parental duties.
 The petition was successful, gathering 100,000 signatures in 30 days.
 Goo Ho-in then pushed the legislature to introduce the law in Goo Hara's name, as the Goo Hara Act.
 The bill failed to pass in the 20th National Assembly amid claims that it needed further review.
 The 21st National Assembly continued to look into the prospective law.

-At the plenary session held on December 1, 2020, the revised law was passed by the 21st National Assembly, along with other unrelated bills.
+At the plenary session held on December 1, 2020, a revised law was passed by the 21st National Assembly, along with other unrelated bills.
+The revised law, which was approved by the cabinet, introduced amendments to the Public Officials' Accident Compensation Act and Public Officials Pension Act, to prevent relatives of public servants from claiming inheritances on their pensions if they were not involved in their upbringing.

+The general Goo Hara Act remained languished at the national assembly until the Constitutional Court of Korea ruled that the relevant provisions in the Civil Code that set the mandatory share of inheritance between siblings and parents upon a one's death were unconstitutional on April 25, 2024, and would automatically lose effect by December 31 if no further amendments were to be introduced.
+The Court made the decision after there were 47 constitution petitions filed since 2020 to review the provisions.
+On August 28, the Goo Hara Act was finally passed into law, amending the Civil Code accordingly to prevent a parent from inheriting their child's estate if they had neglected in their parental duties, with the amendments taking effect from January 1, 2026, while also retroactively be applicable to inheritance claims made since April 25, 2024.

+On December 5, 2025, a further amendment to the National Pension Act was announced, which introduced similar provisions on such inheritance of public pensions and it took effect from January 1, 2026.